 Instead, they are emptied on a regular schedule for an extended period of time as a way of managing that company's waste stream, just like your curbside trash.

-These trash containers have a lid to prevent the public from tossing their trash in, to keep out rain and snow, to control odors, and to deter pests.
+These trash containers have a lid to prevent the public from tossing their trash in, to keep out rain and snow, control odors, and deter pests.